-What type of care is covered?
+What type of care is covered by a long term care policy?

 Eventually policies began covering care in assisted living facilities and sometimes at-home care, but often at a discounted amount.
 For example, the policy might cover care in an assisted living facility at fifty-percent of the benefit amount that would be paid for care received in a skilled nursing facility.